UWQuickstep/Grail/README.md

 wcc.txt -- weakly connected component algorithm

-Attributes of configuration file explained
+Here is a description of the attributes in the configuration file
 ------------------------------------------
 1. VertexValueType: The type of value that a vertex represents.
 It should be one of the types supported by the RDBMS.
 Examples: int, float, etc.
 2. MessageValueType: The type of messages that a vertex can send and receive.
 It should also be one of the types supported by the RDBMS.
 Examples: int, float, etc.